|MUSICAL U 2015

 taking chances to open yourself up to new and different ideas and feelings.

-Many of our students return year after year, meeting up with friends and students from other area school districts and home-schoolers alike
+Many of our students return year after year, meeting up with friends and students from other area school districts and home-schoolers

-the same time!
+all at the same time!

 Download the 2013 Pamphlet